 Over time, they will suffer wear and tear and can become “out of spec” to those standards.

-You can send in your sieves to be verified again through our certification process which includes visual inspection by our technician as well as measurements of the openings using our traceable calibration machine.
+You can send in your sieves to be verified again through our certification process, which includes a visual inspection by our technician as well as measurements of the openings using our traceable calibration machine.
 Regular certification of the test sieves ensures that your particle analysis tests remain accurate.

-There are three different levels of standards you can get your sieves certified too.
-Those levels are dictated by ASTM and one of them is actually named “Calibration Grade.”
+There are three different levels of standards you can get your sieves certified to.
+ASTM dictates these levels, and one of them is actually named “Calibration Grade.”

 Even though the standard is named “Calibration”, the standard is not actually fixing or repairing the test sieves.
 Calibration Grade certification is a level of certification that means to verify 2x the number of openings in a sieve, but the sieve itself is tested, not fixed or altered.

-The thing is, for anyone to fix a sieve, it would, in most cases, cost more than if you were to replace the sieve with a brand new one.
-Not to mention fixing a sieve would mean tearing the mesh from the frame, which actually introduces the possibility of more errors.
+The thing is, for anyone to fix a sieve, it could, in most cases, cost more than replacing the sieve with a brand new one.
+Not to mention fixing a sieve would mean tearing the mesh from the frame, which introduces the possibility of more errors.

 So, you can (and should) send your test sieves in to be certified to verify they are performing up to the standard they should be, but you cannot send them in to be repaired or “calibrated.”